boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/doughnut-chart.md

 ![Data source button](/static/assets/embedded/visualizing-data/visualization-widgets/images/databutton.png)

-3. Click **CREATE NEW** to launch a new connection from the connection-type panel.
+3. Click the **CREATE NEW** button to launch a new connection from the connection type panel.

 ![Add data source](/static/assets/embedded/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection-type panel, click any one of the listed connection type buttons shown.
-Here, the Microsoft Excel connection type is selected for demonstration.
+4. In the connection type panel, click any one of the listed connection type buttons shown.
+Here, the `Microsoft Excel` connection type is selected for demonstration.

 ![Data source list](/static/assets/embedded/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the NEW DATA SOURCE configuration panel, choose the file path and click **Preview & Connect**.
+5. In the `NEW DATA SOURCE` configuration panel, choose the file path and click the **Preview & Connect** button.

 ![Connect button](/static/assets/embedded/visualizing-data/visualization-widgets/images/Connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view and click **Save**.
+6. Drag your preferred table or view from the left pane from the data design view and click the **Save** button.

 ![Virtual table](/static/assets/embedded/visualizing-data/visualization-widgets/images/virtualtable.png)